Jews: Modern period and the State of Israel

 When Adolf Hitler and the Nazi Party came to power in Germany in 1933, the situation for Jews deteriorated rapidly as a direct result of Nazi policies.
-Many Jews fled from Europe to Mandatory Palestine, the United States, and the Soviet Union as a result of racial anti-Semitic laws, economic difficulties, and the fear of an impending war.
-World War II started in 1939, and by 1941, Hitler occupied almost all of Europe.
-Following the German invasion of the Soviet Union in 1941, the Final Solution—an extensive, organized effort with an unprecedented scope intended to annihilate the Jewish people—began, and resulted in the persecution and murder of Jews in Europe and North Africa.
+Many Jews fled from Europe to Mandatory Palestine, the United States, and the Soviet Union as a result of racially antisemitic laws, and economic difficulties.
+World War II started in 1939, and by 1941 Germany occupied much of Europe.
+Following its invasion of the Soviet Union in 1941, Germany escalated its persecution of Jews into the Final Solution: an extensively organised effort to exterminate all Jews in Europe, implemented through mass shootings, deportations, concentration camps, and death camps.
 In Poland, three million were murdered in gas chambers in all concentration camps combined, with one million at the Auschwitz camp complex alone.
-The Holocaust is the name given to this genocide, in which six million Jews in total were systematically murdered.
+In total, approximately six million Jews were systemically murdered in the genocide known as the Holocaust, by both the German state and other governments allied to or occupied by the Nazis.
+Jews actively resisted this genocide militantly, such as in the Warsaw Ghetto Uprising.

-Before and during the Holocaust, enormous numbers of Jews immigrated to Mandatory Palestine.
-In 1944, the Jewish insurgency in Mandatory Palestine began with the aim of gaining full independence from the United Kingdom.
-In late 1947, the expulsion and flight of Palestinian Arabs began.
-On 14 May 1948, upon the termination of the mandate, David Ben-Gurion declared the creation of the State of Israel, a Jewish and democratic state.
-Immediately afterwards, all neighboring Arab states invaded, and were resisted by the newly formed Israel Defense Forces.
-In 1949, the war ended and Israel started building its state and absorbing waves of Aliyah, granting citizenship to Jews all over the world via the Law of Return passed in 1950.
-However, both the Israeli–Palestinian conflict and wider Arab–Israeli conflict continue to this day.
+During this period, many Jews emigrated to Mandatory Palestine.
+In 1944, the Jewish insurgency in Mandatory Palestine began.
+On 14 May 1948, at the end of the mandate, David Ben-Gurion declared the creation of the State of Israel, a "Jewish and democratic state".
+The 1948 Arab-Israeli Wars followed.
+In 1949, the war ended, and Israel began building its state and absorbing waves of Aliyah, granting citizenship to Jews worldwide through the Law of Return passed in 1950.
+However, ongoing Arab–Israeli conflicts continued.